SimplyEdit/simplyedit-for-designers/design_with_simplyedit.md

 This tells SimplyEdit that the `<h1>` tag should have the content named `title`.
 The text "This is a title" is only a placeholder now.
 SimplyEdit will get the data for this page, retrieve the field with the name 'title' and overwrite the placeholder with the fields content.

-So the `index.html` is now a *template* instead of the actual webpage.
+So the `index.html` is now a *template* instead of the actual web page.

 ```html
 <body>